-The timing, declaration, amount of and payment of future dividends, if any, to stockholders will fall within the discretion of our Board.
-Our Board may change the timing and amount of any future dividend payments or eliminate the payment of future dividends to our stockholders at its discretion, without advance notice to our stockholders.
-Our Board's decisions regarding the payment of future dividends, if any, will depend upon many factors, including our financial condition, earnings, capital requirements of our business, covenants associated with certain of our debt service obligations, legal requirements or limitations, industry practice, and other factors deemed relevant by our Board.
+The timing, declaration, amount of and payment of future dividends, if any, to stockholders will fall within the discretion of our Board of Directors.
+Our Board of Directors may change the timing and amount of any future dividend payments or eliminate the payment of future dividends to our stockholders at its discretion, without advance notice to our stockholders.
+The decisions of our Board of Directors regarding the payment of future dividends, if any, will depend upon many factors, including our financial condition, earnings, capital requirements of our business, covenants associated with certain of our debt service obligations, legal requirements or limitations, industry practice, and other factors deemed relevant by our Board of Directors.
 Our ability to declare and pay dividends to our stockholders is subject to certain laws and regulations, including minimum capital requirements and, as a Delaware corporation, we are subject to certain restrictions on dividends under the DGCL.
-Under the DGCL, our Board may not authorize payment of a dividend unless it is either paid out of our surplus, as calculated in accordance with the DGCL, or if we do not have a surplus, it is paid out of our net profits for the fiscal year in which the dividend is declared and/or the preceding fiscal year.
+Under the DGCL, our Board of Directors may not authorize payment of a dividend unless it is either paid out of our surplus, as calculated in accordance with the DGCL, or if we do not have a surplus, paid out of our net profits for the fiscal year in which the dividend is declared or the preceding fiscal year.
 For more information, see Part II.
 Item 5.
 Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities, - Dividend Policy.
 For a description of the covenants limiting our ability to pay dividends, see -Risks Relating to Our Indebtedness -Our ability to pay dividends to our stockholders is restricted by requirements under our Revolving Credit Facility.
 There can be no assurance that we will pay a dividend in the future or continue to pay any dividend.